 I hail from Ngati Porou through my mother and Weira through my father.
 However I did not grow up with my parents, I was raised in state care.
 So after 14 years of it, and 25 years in social work I consider myself an expert, on what it is truly like for a child with whakapapa, to grow up separated from all that intrinsically belongs to them.
-I had to fight to protect myself and my bothers from the abuse we experienced by adults charged with our care.
+I had to fight to protect myself and my brothers from the abuse we experienced by adults charged with our care.
 Which meant that I whistle-blew every opportunity but it fell on deaf ears.
 I still whistle-blow today because of the thousands of kids in state care who don’t have a voice.
 Where as, all of us here do.
 We are their voice.
 (Unedited unreferenced notes).

-As I look around the room I acknowledge the many gathered here, both seen and unseen.
-And that’s a really powerful concept to be aware of and what all social work needs to be based upon.
+That’s a really powerful concept to be aware of and what all social work needs to be based upon.
 The realisation that child is not born into this world without celestial connection direct to atua/tipuna.
 That is whakapapa and life and life is the point of everything.
 To sever that connection is to kill that’s child light potential.
 You have no right to do that, not EVER!
 Certainly not the NZ state.

 I will speak to a selection of key issues about proposed changes to our child protection law, in particular the removal of priority tamariki placement protections.
 In the Bill we are told in an amended (Section 5) that when making a decision about a child or a young person who is Māori – The mana and wellbeing of the child will be protected whilst recognising the whakapapa and whanaungatanga responsibilities of their whānau, hapū and iwi; who can participate in those decisions…yeah ok maybe.
 A little later on in the Principles section, section 13, we are told that where a child is at risk of being removed from their whānau, that their whānau, hapū, iwi should be assisted to enable them to provide a safe, stable and loving home in accordance with whakapapa and whānaungatanga (unless it is unreasonable or impracticable in the circumstances).
 But who is going to know what these essential concepts mean, when it comes to frontline decision making, by mostly colonised/monocultural social workers?

-The Minister continues to use the rhetoric that, Māori children returned to their whānau are at high risk of being re-abused.
+The Minister for Children continues to use the rhetoric that, Māori children returned to their whānau are at high risk of being re-abused.
 This is based on a weak, unpublished 2010 report, that when looking at the figures, has no credible intelligent analysis supporting it.
 It excludes factors such as biased, dump and run, patch and dispatch practice by social workers that are pressured to get their caseloads under control.
 So tamariki and rangatahi, particularly those deemed high needs, and/or difficult to place, are returned home before it’s safe to be.
 Of course they come round through the CYF door again.
 That’s what jacks the stats up.
 This report is used to justify the need for the removal of our children from their whānau.
 All the while the Minister denies clear evidence that the current system is highly abusive of Māori children, and that tamariki continue to experience serious acts of physical and sexual abuse whilst in state care.
 We know this from the burying of a 2011 HRC report and the shelving of the 2015 Confidential Listening and Assistance Service report, which mostly confirms what I talk about in terms of racist and incompetent statutory social work practice.
 Take a look at them.

 And where do we put all these uplifted children?
 There are not enough placements for them at the moment.
 Possible whānau placements are thwarted, by social workers that choose not to undertake whakapapa searches.
 Or where willing whānau who turn up at an FGC can’t not be used immediately, or at all, because all members having contact with a household, have to be investigated and police checked before they can be used.
 And this is why children are placed with unapproved and unsafe caregivers, or in Motels with Armourguard minders and in Police cells for days on end, or returned to unsafe homes.
 The Minister appears to have ignored multiple recommendations to establish strategic partnerships with iwi and Māori organisations.
 Instead consulting/engaging with and privileging organisations like Barnardos and Open Home Foundation.
 It’s the same old mistakes again, policies of propping up foster care organisations, but failing to support parents and whānau as the first and fundamental carers.
+And apparently the new Ministry needs 1000 new caregivers to meet the uplift demand.

 And the notion that we could be returning to group homes like Epuni and Kingslea, Kohitere and Allendale.
 We are hearing about YP in residences who are forcibly restrained and illegally held in solitary as punishment.
 We have a ‘them and us – got to win’ mentality running these places.
 And whoops “sorry we didn’t know it was illegal” response.
 “From the 1950s to the 1980s, the New Zealand government took more than 100,000 children and placed them under state care in residential facilities.
 These children faced abysmal conditions, limited education and social isolation.
 For Māori these places were the equivalent of the Canadian and Australian residential schools, stolen generations.
 Children endured physical, sexual and psychological violence, as well as secure cells, knock-out sedatives and electro-shock therapy” (Stanley, 2016).
 I know because my bother was one of them at 9 years old and I couldn’t protect him from it.
 A slight little boy with blonde hair and big blue eyes, an angelic laughing child when he went in and a shell when he came out.
 It’s haunting and not something you ever get over.